Wonderfall/wonderfall.github.io/content/posts/openssh-fido2.md

 Fortunately for us, [OpenSSH 8.2](https://www.openssh.com/txt/release-8.2) (released in February 2020) introduced native support for FIDO2/U2F.
 Most OpenSSH distributions should have the middleware set to use the `libfido2` library, including portable versions such as the one [for Win32](https://github.com/PowerShell/Win32-OpenSSH).

 Basically, `ssh-keygen -t ${key_type}-sk` will generate for us a token-backed key pair.
 The key types that are supported depend on your security key.
-Newer models support should support both ECDSA-P256 (`ecdsa-sk`) and Ed25519 (`ed25519-sk`).
+Newer models should support both ECDSA-P256 (`ecdsa-sk`) and Ed25519 (`ed25519-sk`).
 If the latter is available, you should prefer it.

 ### Client configuration
 To get started: